landonma/Data-Management-Templates-Project/github_instructions.md

  !!(found [here](datastorage-norm-edited)) is meant to be edited and filled out directly.
 As you look through the template file you should fill in any _____ spaces and change any of the boiler-plate text with details specific for your project.

 The guidance document (found [here](guidance-edit)) is meant to help you think about the important parts of each section and is **not** meant to be edited and published.
 This document will help illustrate what is important to include and consider in each section.
+!!
 ## Markdown editing
 Markdown was created to be easy to read and edit and we use this format for all the documents in this repository.
-Markdown files(.md) have some of the structural functionality of LaTeX or HTML while still remaining easily readable.
-Through [Jekyll]() Github you can publish your markdown files as webpages.
+Markdown files(.md) have some of the structural functionality of LaTeX or HTML while still remaining easily readable. !!Through [Jekyll]() Github you can publish your markdown files as webpages.
 The coding involved with formatting a Markdown document is easy to learn and you can find a guide for using markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown Cheatsheet").
 Some additional tips for creating markdown documents:
 * There must be a space after the ##'s when making headers
 * There is NO space when bolding and using italics; ie. **bold** not ** bold **
 * If you want to force a line break put two spaces at the end of the line then press Enter.